 - Watering Can – This seems like such a small and simple toy but can bring endless entertainment to a toddler.
 Add it to the water table for a new sprinkling sensation or encourage filling it up and watering the plants around the yard.
 Regardless it’s simple enough for a toddler to use and cheap enough to pick up at any big box, dollar or grocery store.

-- Wagon – We LOVE our Step2 Wagon for Two Plus since there are two seats with seatbelts (which Toddlers love to buckle), a door for easy entry, an area for her drink, and a flip up storage area (since toddlers also love to put things inside other things).
-Brielle loves to get in and go for a ride around the property.
-She also collects all the outdoor balls and toys and will throw them inside like a storage space.
-I look forward to pulling her and her sister in it in future years!
+- Wagon – We LOVE our Step2 Wagon for Two Plus since there are two seats with seatbelts (which Toddlers love to buckle), a door for easy entry, an area for drinks, and a flip up storage area (since toddlers also love to put things inside other things).
+And YES it does comfortably fit in two toddlers, as shown in this example of the above photo 2 years later with a younger sister in tow!

 Looking for more favorite toy suggestions for toddlers, then check out this follow up post!